Valproate: Adverse effects

 Valproic acid has a black box warning for hepatotoxicity, pancreatitis, and fetal abnormalities.

-It is worthy of mentioning that some adverse effects related to valproic acid may be dose-dependent such as pancytopenia.

 There is evidence that valproic acid may cause premature growth plate ossification in children and adolescents, resulting in decreased height.
 Valproic acid can also cause mydriasis, a dilation of the pupils.
 There is evidence that shows valproic acid may increase the chance of polycystic ovary syndrome (PCOS) in women with epilepsy or bipolar disorder.
 Studies have shown this risk of PCOS is higher in women with epilepsy compared to those with bipolar disorder.
 Weight gain is also possible.